flanksource/canary-checker/README.md

 This check will execute the JMeter CLI to execute the JMX test plan on the specified host.

-> **Note:** JMeter is a memory hungry Java application and you will likely need to increase the default memory limit from 512Mi to 1–2Gi or higher depending on the complexity, count, and frequency of JMeter tests.
+> **Note:** JMeter is a memory-hungry Java application.
+You will likely need to increase the default memory limit from 512Mi to 1–2Gi or higher depending on the complexity, count, and frequency of JMeter tests.

 ```yaml
 jmeter: